databrickslabs/mosaic/docs/source/api/raster-functions.rst

     The result is a 2D array of cells, where each cell is a struct of (cellID, value).
     For getting the output of cellID->value pairs, please use explode() function twice.
     CellID can be LongType or StringType depending on the configuration of MosaicContext.
-    The value/measure for each cell is the median pixel value.
+    The value/measure for each cell is the minimum pixel value.

     :param raster: A column containing the path to a raster file.
     :type col: Column (StringType)